 This is an emergency.
 This is [your name and position].

 Syphon Canyon Dam, Dam No. 1029.004, located in Orchard Hills, is failing.

 The downstream area must be evacuated immediately.

 Repeat, Syphon Canyon Dam, Dam No. 1029.004, is failing; evacuate the low-lying portions of the Stonegate and Woodbury neighborhoods, Irvine Boulevard, Jeffery Road below Irvine Boulevard, and adjacent areas including: the Crean Lutheran Athletic Complex on Portola Road, Stonegate Elementary School, and Jeffrey Open Space Trail.
 Portions of Portola Road, Irvine Boulevard, Jeffrey Road, and Trabuco Road, Walnut Road, Harvard Road, and Edinger Avenue should be closed due to potential inundation.

 We have activated the Emergency Action Plan for this dam and are determining this to be an Imminent Failure condition.

-At on, IRWD observed or verified that: We are implementing predetermined actions to investigate and respond to this condition.
+We are implementing predetermined actions to investigate and respond to this condition.

 Reference the inundation map in your copy of the Emergency Action Plan.

-I can be contacted at the following number I can be contacted at the following number If you cannot reach me, please call the following alternative number:
+I can be contacted at the following number